 - there was no reasonable suspicion for the DUI traffic stop or probable cause for the DUI arrest,

-- the driver was not impaired at the time of the arrest,
+- you were not impaired at the time of the arrest,

-- innocent explanations for signs of drug impairment or traffic violations, and/or
+- there were innocent explanations for signs of drug impairment or traffic violations, and/or

-- the defendant ingested the drugs long before driving and had no effect on the driver even though the blood test detected them in his/her system
+- you ingested the drugs long before driving, and they had no effect on you even though the blood test detected them in your system.

-Ultimately, the D.A. has the burden to prove beyond a reasonable doubt that both:
+Ultimately, the D.A. has the very high burden to prove beyond a reasonable doubt that both:

-- The defendant was under the influence of drugs while driving9
+- You were under the influence of drugs while driving.9

 A first-time DUI can carry: